Welcome to the Supreme Court, rookie

 Story highlights

-- Gorsuch will join the court Monday as the ninth justice
+- Gorsuch joined the court Monday as the ninth justice

 - He will head up the court's cafeteria committee and open doors when the nine justices are meeting in private